mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 If I'm expecting work from them, I check their hours.
 If I see that they've spent 14 hours on a task that I expected to take two, it means I either underestimated the difficulty or explained the task poorly.
 In either case, I check in with the dev, and we decide whether to continue or course-correct.

-With the design agency, there's a much slower feedback loop.
+WebAgency had a slower feedback loop.
 They send me an update on the 15th of the month telling me only the total number of hours they've worked.
 At the end of the month, they send me a full report of where the hours went, but by then, it's too late.

-The other issue with the design agency is that they commit to hours only on a monthly basis, not on a weekly basis.
-In February, they did no dev work for the first three weeks and then squeezed all of their work into the last ten days.
-This compounded the poor feedback loop since I couldn't distinguish between a task that was taking too long and a task that they hadn't started yet.
+And because they don't work consistent hours each week, I can't tell the difference between a week where they're working fewer hours and a week where a task is stretching longer than we expected.

 If I work with a design agency in the future, I'll insist on using a tool that lets us share a view of billable hours as they happen.
-The information is too valuable to delay for weeks, as it prevents me from identifying mismatches in expectations.
+I don't need some creepy spyware that monitors keystrokes, just something that lets them self-report what they did in each billable working session.

-### Avoid being the smallest client
+### Avoid hiring an agency as their smallest client

+When we started the project, they told me that most of their clients were larger than I was, but they wanted to help me grow.
+It sounded like a great deal that I'd get service normally reserved for large clients

-Oh, I'm getting service reserved for large clients.
-But I'm not getting the service for small clients.
-I was constantly getting deprioritized in favor of their larger clients.
-When I finally switched a retainer, they didn't know how to work with me at that scale.
+In reality, I didn't get the same service as their large clients.
+When I was an hourly client, WebAgency was deprioritizing me in favor of their larger clients.
+When I switched to a retainer, they didn't know how to work with me on the scale of 40-60 hours per month.

-### Start hourly, then switch to retainer

-If I were to do it again, I'd buy one 30-hour block as a trial hire for the agency and then switch to a retainer agreement if the trial hire worked.

-Having guaranteed hours on the agency's schedule yielded better quality.
-When they were squeezing my project in a few scattered hours at a time, the work was inconsistent and often felt rushed.

 ## What I did well